dongtong/awesome-collection/README.md

 **Using Go**
 > * [Grafana](https://github.com/grafana/grafana) ([website](https://grafana.com/))- The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More.
 > * [Telegraf](https://github.com/influxdata/telegraf) ([website]()) - The plugin-driven server agent for collecting & reporting metrics.
 > * [Chronograf](https://github.com/influxdata/chronograf) ([website]()) - an open-source web application written in Go and React.js that provides the tools to visualize your monitoring data and easily create alerting and automation rules.
+Open source monitoring and visualization UI for the TICK stack.

 ## eCommerce
 * [Totaljs](https://github.com/totaljs/framework) ([website](https://www.totaljs.com/)) - A full-featured server-side framework